warp-ds/tech-docs/docs/getting-started/developers/index.md

   import React from './react.md';
 </script>

-# Getting Started
+# Getting started for developers

 This page describes how to get started building an application with Warp components.

-If you are migrating from Fabric to Warp, please visit the [Migration page](/migrating).
+If you are migrating from Fabric to Warp, please visit the [Migration page](/migration/developers/).

 This is the initial version of Warp and is currently a work in progress.
 Any elements, components or inline styled/custom CSS that are not implemented using Fabric, is required to be managed in order to make them themeable.